-The filing deadline is Wednesday, April 15, 2020.
+The filing deadline has been extended to Monday, May 17.
 Because of the increased popularity of electronic tax filing, the IRS no longer sends out paper income tax packages to individual or business taxpayers.

 Also, due to budget cuts at the IRS, Heights Libraries will receive only a limited supply of select forms.
-We have the following forms:
+We have the following forms at this time:

 The 1040-SR is a new form, intended for seniors.
 It has a larger font than the 1040 and a chart for calculating the Standard Deduction.

 We are happy to print out tax forms for you at any branch.

 Note: There are no 1040EZ or 1040A forms this year.
 Everyone now only uses the new 1040, plus whatever schedules they might need.
 Schedule A and the other lettered schedules do still exist, but we will not be getting copies of them this year.
 With the redesigned 1040, it is believed that fewer people will need the other Schedules.

 Free AARP Tax Help

 Due to COVID, AARP volunteers are not providing in-person tax help at the library this year.
 For more information about the AARP Tax-Aide program, please visit their help page or call 1-888-687-2277 (1-888-OUR-AARP), or call the Cleveland Heights AARP chapter at (216) 691-7377.